Fire and rescue services

 HIV/AIDS is common in Côte d'Ivoire.
 You're at risk of infection if you're a victim of a violent crime.

-Get urgent medical advice if you're a victim of violent crime, including rape.
+Seek urgent medical advice if you're a victim of violent crime, including sexual assault.

 Commercial and internet fraud often originates in West African countries.
 Some victims who then travel to those countries are killed.